IntelliTect/Coalesce/docs/stacks/vue/getting-started.md

 The structure of the Web project follows the conventions of both ASP.NET Core and Vite.
 The Vue-specific folders are as follows:

-- ``/src`` - Files that should be compiled into your application.
+- ``/src`` - Files that should be compiled into your frontend application.
 CSS/SCSS, TypeScript, Vue SFCs, and so on.
 - ``/public`` - Static assets that should be served as files.
 Includes index.html, the root document of the application.
 - ``/wwwroot`` - Target for compiled output.
+This directory is excluded from git.

 During development, no special tooling is required to build your frontend code.
 Coalesce's ``UseViteDevelopmentServer`` in ASP.NET Core will take care of that automatically when the application starts.
 Just make sure NPM packages have been installed (`npm ci`).